-Research Costs: Allowable research costs include the following types of expenses: (a) research supplies, equipment and technical personnel; (b) tuition and fees and books related to degree programs, such as a MPH, MCR or other didactic courses appropriate for career development; (c) travel to research meetings or training; and (d) statistical services including personnel and computer time.
+Research Costs: Allowable research costs include the following types of expenses: (a) research supplies, equipment and technical personnel; (b) tuition and fees and books related to degree programs, such as a Masters of Public Health, Masters of Clinical Research or other didactic courses appropriate for career development; (c) travel to research meetings or training; and (d) statistical services including personnel and computer time.

 Note: Federal employees may not receive funding while they are employed at a federal agency (e.g., NIH), however these individuals may apply and if successful, receive the award (i.e., in name only, no funds).
-In addition, should the awardee move to a public institution, they may submit for an award transfer, subject to approval by the Scientific Advisory Council.
+In addition, should the awardee move to a non-government agency they may submit for an award transfer, subject to approval by the Scientific Advisory Council.